 Viticulture Certificate Wait List

-There is a long wait list for Viticulture.
+There is a wait list for the Viticulture Certificate.
 Depending on the month you put your name on the list, it could be 1-2 years until you are notified.
 You will be notified of availability in the fall prior to the available class.
 The class size is a maximum of 35.
 If you do not make it into the next class, you will be notified and your name will be rolled over to the following year.

 There is a non-refundable fee of $50 to put your name on the wail list.
-Once you are on the wait list you will also receive notifications about WSU VE workshops and educational winery and vineyard tours.
+Once notified of class availability, you may chose to roll your name over for another year.